neuroconductor-devel/neuronorm/README.md

 ### Preprocessed images

 After executing the `preprocess_patients`, a `list` of paths is created.
-The list containes the relatives paths to each of the preprocessed images organized by patient folder.
+The list contains the relatives paths to each of the preprocessed images organized by patient folder.

 ```r